phalcon-orphanage/docs/en/reference/odm.rst

 Validation Events and Events Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Models allow you to implement events that will be thrown when performing an insert or update.
-They help to define business rules for a certain model.
+They help define business rules for a certain model.
 The following are the events supported by :doc:`Phalcon\\Mvc\\Collection <../api/Phalcon_Mvc_Collection>` and their order of execution:

 +--------------------+--------------------------+-----------------------+---------------------------------------------------------------------------------------------------------------------+